twiggler/dissect-monorepo-test/projects/dissect.executable/README.md

 # dissect.executable

-A Dissect module implementing a parsers for various executable formats such as PE, ELF and Macho-O. For more information, please see [the documentation](https://docs.dissect.tools/en/latest/projects/dissect.executable/index.html).
+A Dissect module implementing parsers for various executable formats such as PE, ELF and Macho-O. For more information, please see [the documentation](https://docs.dissect.tools/en/latest/projects/dissect.executable/index.html).

 ## Installation